 Leases are classified at the inception date as either a capital lease or an operating lease.
 For the lessee, a lease is a capital lease if any of the following conditions exist: a) ownership is transferred to the lessee by the end of the lease term; b) there is a bargain purchase option; c) the lease term is at least 75% of the property's estimated remaining economic life; or d) the present value of the minimum lease payments at the beginning of the lease term is 90% or more of the fair value of the leased property to the lessor at the inception date.
 A capital lease is accounted for as if there was an acquisition of an asset and an incurrence of an obligation at the inception of the lease.
 All other leases are accounted for as operating leases wherein rental payments are expensed on a straight-line basis over the periods of their respective leases.
-Rental expenses were RMB9,400,000, RMB10,270,000 and RMB12,787,000 (US\$2,052,455) for the years ended December 31, 2010, 2011 and 2012, respectively.
+Rental expenses were RMB10,270,000, RMB12,787,000 and RMB10,042,000 (US\$1,658,820) for the years ended December 31, 2011, 2012 and 2013, respectively.
 The Group had no capital leases during any of the periods stated herein.

-Net Income (Loss) Per Share
+Net Loss Per Share

-Net income (loss) per share is calculated in accordance with ASC 260-10, Earnings Per Share.
-Basic income (loss) per ordinary share is computed by dividing income attributable to holders of ordinary shares by the weighted-average number of ordinary shares outstanding during the period.
-Diluted income (loss) per ordinary share reflects the potential dilution that could occur if securities or other contracts to issue ordinary shares were exercised or converted into ordinary shares.
-Ordinary shares issuable upon the conversion of convertible bonds are included in the computation of diluted income (loss) per ordinary share on an "if-converted" basis, when the impact is dilutive.
-Dilutive ordinary equivalent shares consist of ordinary shares issuable upon the exercise of outstanding share options and restricted stock units.
-Ordinary share equivalents are excluded from the computation of diluted income (loss) per share if their effects would be anti-dilutive.
+Net loss per share is calculated in accordance with ASC 260-10, Earnings Per Share.
+Basic loss per ordinary share is computed by dividing loss attributable to holders of ordinary shares by the weighted-average number of ordinary shares outstanding during the period.
+Diluted loss per ordinary share reflects the potential dilution that could occur if securities or other contracts to issue ordinary shares were exercised or converted into ordinary shares.
+Ordinary shares issuable upon the conversion of convertible bonds are included in the computation of diluted loss per ordinary share on an "if-converted" basis, when the impact is dilutive.
+Dilutive ordinary

+HANWHA SOLARONE CO., LTD. NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS equivalent shares consist of ordinary shares issuable upon the exercise of outstanding share options and restricted stock units.
+Ordinary share equivalents are excluded from the computation of diluted loss per share if their effects would be anti-dilutive.

-AS OF DECEMBER 31, 2011 AND 2012 AND FOR EACH OF THE THREE YEARS ENDED DECEMBER 31, 2010, 2011 AND 2012
+AS OF DECEMBER 31, 2012 AND 2013 AND FOR EACH OF THE THREE YEARS ENDED DECEMBER 31, 2011, 2012 AND 2013

-Net Income (Loss) Per Share (cont'd)
+Net Loss Per Share (Cont'd)